 A Quaker Lobby in the Public Interest

-Want to make a difference (and make a living)?
-FCNL program assistants work with key staff members to build expertise in advocacy from a public interest perspective.
-The program is geared toward recent graduates and others at the beginning of their careers.
+Want to start a career in advocacy?
+FCNL program assistants spend 11 months working with key staff members to build expertise in advocacy from a public interest perspective.
+The paid program is geared toward recent graduates and others at the beginning of their careers and begins in late August.
 Apply by January 31.

 Lobby for Good